TV wires are the WORST especially if your television hangs on the wall. Here’s how to hide TV cords in minutes.

 How to hide unsightly cords behind a wall-mounted TV with this easy step-by-step tutorial.
 Learn how to hide TV cords.

-I got so many questions asking me what the other side of the room looks like.
+Every time I share this room at the top of the stairs (remember it from the 10 books you need on your reading list post) I get so many questions asking me what the other side of the room looks like.

 I just couldn’t.